Muhtasim-Rasheed/crust-engine/docs/run.md

 === "Linux / macOS / Windows (WSL)"
     ```bash
-    crust --project path/to/your_project.toml
+    crust-engine --project path/to/your_project.toml
     ```
 === "Windows"
     ```batch
-    crust --project path\to\your_project.toml
+    crust-engine --project path\to\your_project.toml
     ```

 Replace the path with the path to your project's `project.toml` file.
 This will start the Crust engine and run your project.